 In Judaism, religious truth is covenantal.
 And by covenantal I mean that religious truth is made out of an agreement between two parties, each of which give their word to the other and thereby pledge themselves to one another.
 If that is the case, then God can make multiple covenants with multiple people.
 Just as you and I, I hope, have those multiple moral relationships.
 It is one kind of relationship with our parents; one with our spouses; one with our children; one with our friends.
 We have multiple covenants.
 So God can make multiple covenants.

 And therefore, emet in Hebrew is not a cognitive category at all.
 It is a moral category, and listen very carefully to these words which we say every morning at the end of the Shema – Emet veyatziv venachon ve kayam.
 In that sentence emet means truthful, loyal, faithful, to be true to your word.
 And that kind of truth is moral truth.
 It is not cognitive truth.
 So did you hear me correctly when I said that – do you want to come back?

-I’m not sure that I understand exactly what you mean then by the scientific truth, because then presumably that at the time of Newton everyone thought that his physics were true, and the same with Aristotle, and then today we don’t believe them.
+I’m not sure that I understand exactly what you mean then by the scientific truth, because then, presumably, at the time of Newton, everyone thought that his physics were true, and the same with Aristotle, and then today we don’t believe them.
 So how could the scientific approach claim to be dealing with truth?
 Is that clear?
-How can a scientist know –
+How can a scientist know…

 So I hope, I’ve explained, there are two kinds of truth.
 But there is one kind of clock and I’m afraid it’s beaten us.